loadwolf/BAR-Widgets/README.md

 To-do list
  - Get feedback and refine and if worthy roll features into original
  - Exit Button
  - Filter items rise top not bottom
+ - Render speed bug for large shapes
+ - move layout around with ASDW keys

 Done
  - Added scroll bar to Load menu when  box gets full - Done 2025-12-02